zcvele/OfficeDocs-SkypeForBusiness/Teams/meeting-recording.md

 Migrated recordings from Stream (Classic) don't come with an expiration set on them.
 Instead, we encourage admins to only migrate recordings that they want to retain.

-## Set a custom privacy policy URL

-To update the Teams recording and transcription privacy policy URL with a custom link for users in and outside your org, you must use one of the following options:

-- The **`-LegalURL`** parameter within the [CsTeamsMeetingConfiguration](/powershell/module/skype/set-csteamsmeetingconfiguration) PowerShell cmdlet.
-- The Teams admin center through **Meeting settings** > **Email invitation** > **Privacy and Security URL**.
-For more information, see [Customize meeting invitations](customize-meeting-invitations.md).

-If you don't enter a privacy and security URL in Teams meeting settings or PowerShell, we display Microsoft Entra ID's privacy policy.
-For more information on Microsoft Entra ID's privacy policy, see [Add your organization's privacy info using Microsoft Entra ID](/entra/fundamentals/properties-area).
-If there's no Microsoft Entra ID, we display the Microsoft Privacy policy.

-Once you add your privacy policy URL, your URL replaces the default Teams meeting recording and transcription privacy statement.

 ## Permissions and storage

 Teams meeting recordings are stored in the organizer's OneDrive and SharePoint storage.
 The location and permissions depend on the type of meeting and the role of the user in the meeting.
 Users that have full edit rights on the video recording file can change the permissions and share it later with others as needed.
 To understand permissions and storage in OneDrive and SharePoint, see [Use OneDrive and SharePoint for meeting recordings](tmr-meeting-recording-change.md).